influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/manual-upgrade.md

 {{% /warn %}}

-1. stop ruunning 1.x
+1. stop running 1.x
-1. Do one of the follwoing:
+1. Do one of the following:
    - **Migrate all data**:
      To migrate all data, use the `influxd upgrade` tool.
      <!-- Is there a way to use `influxd upgrade` for time series data only, and ignore other resources/configs? -->